Presidents Day 2014

 Until 1971, Lincoln’s and Washington’s birth dates were celebrated separately.
 Beginning in 1971, the third Monday of each February has been celebrated as Presidents Day, honoring Washington, Lincoln and all the other presidents.

 On this third Monday of February 2014, Hawaii is gearing up for congressional elections that will see at least one new representative – Colleen Hanabusa is stepping down from her 1st Congressional District seat to run for the Senate against incumbent Brian Schatz.
 There, of course, will also be a gubernatorial election this year and state Senate and House races.

 All of this democracy in action is due, in no small part, to the two presidents whose birthdays we celebrate today.
 One of them helped give birth to this great democracy, the other preserved it.

-It is fitting to pause this day to remember these two great Americans who made the peaceful transitions of democracy a reality in this nation.
+As we enjoy these free, contested elections this year, it is fitting to pause this day to remember these two great Americans who made them possible.

 (Portions of this editorial have appeared previously in The Maui News.)

 * Editorials reflect the opinion of the publisher.